DraymeM/tetelekzv/README.md

   - **Superusers**: create, read, edit, and delete tételek
 - 🚦 **Rate limit protection** on backend
 - 🧪 Component/unit tests with ViteTest
+- ⚙️ **Custom PHP ORM** and minimal backend by design due to server limitations

 ---